JiashuWu/NeuroGraph/text/neurograph_datafile_readme.txt

 	NOTE: Normal is the normal font size of Android system.
 Large is also a Android System defined font size, which is 1.5 times larger than Normal font size.
 26: testee ID
 27: testee's name
+28: registration code
-28: testee's age
+29: testee's age
-29: testee's gender
+30: testee's gender
 	This can be:
 	(a) Male
 	(b) Female
 	(c) Others
-30: testee's education background
+31: testee's education background
 	This can be:
 	(a) primary school or below
 	(b) high school
 	(c) undergraduate
 	(d) postgraduate
 	(e) doctor or higher
-31: testee's previous Alzheimer rating score
+32: testee's previous Alzheimer rating score
 	NOTE: This is not a compulsory field.
 	NOTE: If testee left it as blank, it means the previous Alzheimer rating score was not applicable for this testee.
 If this is the case, default value 0 will be used as placeholder.
-32: testee's treatment information
+33: testee's treatment information
 	NOTE: This means whether this testee was receiving treatment when they took this test.
 	NOTE: The possible answer will be
 	(1) Yes
 	(2) No
-33: testing device's brand
+34: testing device's brand
-34: testing device's model
+35: testing device's model
-35: testing device's product name
+36: testing device's product name
-36: testing device's manufacturer
+37: testing device's manufacturer
-37: testing device's screen height in pixel
+38: testing device's screen height in pixel
-38: testing device's screen width in pixel
+39: testing device's screen width in pixel
-39: testing device's screen testing/drawing height in pixel
+40: testing device's screen testing/drawing height in pixel
 	NOTE: This is the height of the testing/drawing area of the screen.
 It may be different from the device screen height since there is a navigation bar which is not touchable.
-40: testing device's screen testing/drawing width in pixel
+41: testing device's screen testing/drawing width in pixel
-41: testing device's navigation bar height
+42: testing device's navigation bar height
-42: testing device's Android system version code
+43: testing device's Android system version code
-43: Neurograph version name
+44: Neurograph version name